allmonday/resolver-vs-graphql/README-en.md

 await Resolver().resolve(Query())
 ```

-That's all.
+That's it.

-Another ability of Resolver is to handle self - referencing type data.
-Since there is no need to provide a Query statement like in GraphQL, the construction logic of self - referencing type data (such as a `Tree`) can be completely managed by the backend.
+Another capability of Resolver is handling self-referential type data.
+Because it doesn't need to provide Query statements like GraphQL, the construction logic for self-referential types (like Tree) can be completely managed by the backend.

-In contrast, in GraphQL, because the querier doesn't know the actual depth, they need to write a very deep query statement like this:
+For comparison, in GraphQL, queriers need to write very deep query statements like this because they don't know the actual depth:

 ```graphql
 query MyQuery {